-Developing applications using the IBM CICS SDKs
+Developing applications using the IBM CICS SDK for Java

-CICS Explorer includes the IBM CICS SDK for Java and optionally the IBM CICS SDK for Enterprise Java (Liberty).
-These SDKs provide an environment for developing and deploying Java applications to CICS, including support for OSGi and web projects.
+CICS Explorer includes the IBM CICS SDK for Java and optionally the IBM CICS SDK for Java EE, Jakarta EE and Liberty.
+This IBM CICS SDK for Java provides an environment for developing and deploying Java applications to CICS, including support for OSGi and web projects.

-If you want to develop Java applications without using an SDK, see ["Managing Java dependencies using Gradle or Maven" on page 46](#).
+If you want to develop Java applications without using the SDK, see ["Developing applications using Maven or Gradle" on page 31](#).